bbcmicrobit/micropython/docs/utime.rst

 .. method:: utime.sleep(seconds)

     Sleep for the given number of seconds.
-Some boards may accept seconds as a floating-point number to sleep for a fractional number of seconds.
-Note that other boards may not accept a floating-point argument, for compatibility with them use :func:`utime.sleep_ms()` and :func:`utime.sleep_us()`
+You can use a floating-point number to sleep for a fractional number of seconds, or use the :func:`utime.sleep_ms()` and :func:`utime.sleep_us()` functions.
-    functions.

 .. method:: utime.sleep_ms(ms)